Vegan Mushroom Gravy & Mashed Potatoes & How To Be A Spiritual Warrior

 If you want to learn more about spirituality when facing difficult times, I highly recommend Pema Chödrön’s book “When Things Fall Apart.
 Pema is one of the most influential voices in contemporary spirituality, and became the first American woman to become a fully ordained Buddhist nun in Tibetan tradition.

 On to food.
-As promised, here is the recipe for the most delicious vegan gravy I have ever had.
+As promised, here is the recipe for the most delicious vegan mushroom gravy I have ever had.
 Actually, I even like it better than traditional Thanksgiving gravy.
 I found it on the Whole Foods website and changed it up a little bit.
-The Whole Foods website is an excellent resource for vegan recipes.
-They also genuinely care about providing safe, labeled, non-GMO, food and products.
-Whole Foods worked in partnership with the Yes on 37 campaign here in California and helped establish the Non-GMO project.
+Whole Foods also genuinely cares about providing safe, labeled, non-GMO, food and products.
+They worked in partnership with the Yes on 37 campaign here in California and helped establish the Non-GMO project.
 Thanks Whole Foods.
+Hope you enjoy this mushroom gravy as much as I did.
+It also tastes delicious on this cauliflower mash.
+Don’t miss any of Ordinary Vegan’s free recipes by signing up here.

 - 2 tbsp olive oil